Dining at Relæ in Copenhagen

 Sticks & Spoons Review of Relae Tasting Menu

 Relæ in Copenhagen is one of these restaurants we have heard deliver fantastic food, so we had been looking for a window for a visit for quiet some time.
 Their minimalistic, ingredient-focused and seasonal driven kitchen is exactly what the Scandinavian and Nordic Food Trend is about right now, so we had some expectations before our visit.

-However, it turned out that they had a small point in their criticism and feedback.
+However, it turned out that the ladies had a small point in their criticism and feedback after all.

 What struck us already after a couple of dishes were two things.
 Relæ didn't use salt or fat to lift flavors?
 We were puzzled.